lathonez/clicker/README.md

 ### Troubleshooting ###

-If you get an error about ChromeDriver being out of date, download the latest version. *package.json* defines an "appium" script that assumes you put ChromeDriver in */usr/local/bin*.
-Start Appium using the command
+If you get an error in Appium about ChromeDriver being out of date, download the latest version.
+The "appium" script in **package.json** assumes you put ChromeDriver in **/usr/local/bin**, so that you can start Appium with

 ```
 npm run appium